Laplacian Representations for Decision-Time Planning: The Laplacian for Long-Horizon Planning

-Spectral clustering consists of using the Laplacian representation as a basis for clustering~\citep{weiss1999segementation, ng2001spectral, von2007tutorial}.
+Spectral clustering uses the Laplacian representation as a basis for clustering~\citep{weiss1999segementation, ng2001spectral, von2007tutorial}.
 Intuitively, from the perspective of \ac{CTD}, clustering using the Laplacian representation as a basis partitions the environment at its bottlenecks and groups well-connected regions~\citep{shi2000normalized}.
 A random walk on the graph is unlikely to travel between different clusters, and in the Laplacian representation this is reflected in a longer distance between points from different clusters.
 Using the scaled Laplacian representation accentuates the relationships between points compared to the non-scaled version, pulling similar points closer together and pushing dissimilar points further apart \cite{qiu2007clustering}.
-Motivated by these properties, we use the scaled Laplacian representation as a latent space for subgoal identification through $k$-means clustering, and perform high-level planning in this \(\scaledlap\)-space. \looseness=-1
+Motivated by these properties, we use the scaled Laplacian representation for subgoal identification via \(k\)-means clustering and perform high-level planning in \(\scaledlap\)-space. \looseness=-1

 So far, we have motivated the scaled Laplacian representation as an ideal latent space for hierarchical planning by connecting it to \ac{CTD} and spectral clustering.
-In Figure~\ref{fig:allo_prop}, we visualize the Laplacian representation learned with ALLO in the \textit{medium pointmaze} environment from OGBench (see Section~\ref{sec:experiments} for more details).
+In Figure~\ref{fig:allo_prop}, we visualize the Laplacian representation learned with ALLO in the \textit{large pointmaze} environment from OGBench (see Section~\ref{sec:experiments} for more details).
 Note that (1) the approximation of \ac{CTD} shows distances that are temporally consistent, and (2) the tight clusters that respect the environment dynamics whose centers can be used as subgoals.
 These characteristics of the scaled Laplacian representation provide a strong foundation for hierarchical decision-time planning. \looseness=-1